 How to get there:

 By Bus: From Yilan Bus Station, take bus 1744 about one hour to Fanfan Station.
 The hot springs are about a 20 minute walk away.
+You can book tickets to travel to Yilan via inter-city bus on Klook here.
+You can book tickets to Yialn via high speed rail (HSR) on Klook here or KKDay here.
+Book tickets via the normal train (TRA) on Klook here.

 By Car/Scooter: From downtown Yilan, take provincial higway 7 southwest to Siji Elementary School Yingshi Branch, in Yingshi village.
 There is parking at the elementary school.
 The hot springs are about a 15 minute walk away.
+Looking for scooter rental in Yilan?
+You can search Klook here or KKday here to look for options.
+You can also check out our scooter rental guide here.

 Please see below: